Hahn-Schickard/AutoFlow/README.md

 <br />

 <div align="center">
-  <sub>A little framework that make your life easier.
+  <sub>A little framework that makes your life easier.
 Built with ❤︎ by
   <a href="https://de.linkedin.com/in/marcus-r%C3%BCb-3b07071b2">Marcus Rüb</a> </a> and
   <a href="https://de.linkedin.com/in/daniel-konegen-a451271b3">
     Daniel Konegen